FREE SHIPPING on purchases over 1,500 CZK 📦

 Top essential supplements for women every day

-In the previous article , we discussed what vitamins and minerals are, how they affect our health, and why we actually need to supplement certain substances in the form of nutritional supplements.
-Today, we will introduce specific nutrients that our body needs in increased amounts.
+In the last article, we discussed what vitamins and minerals are, their impact on our health, and why it's necessary to supplement certain substances through nutritional supplements.
+Today, we'll introduce specific nutrients that our body needs in increased amounts.

-Some nutrients are harder to get from food, even if we try to have a varied diet, while others are found in minimal amounts in food due to the depletion of our soil.
-For this reason, we simply have to get them into our bodies in another form - for example, in the form of a nutritional supplement.
+Some nutrients are harder to obtain from food, even with a varied diet, while others are found in minimal quantities in foods due to soil depletion.
+For this reason, we simply must get them into the body in another form – such as a nutritional supplement.

-You may have read about all the positive effects of individual substances and feel like you have all the deficiency symptoms and should buy every supplement on the market.
-But that's probably not necessary.
+Perhaps you have already read about all the positive effects of individual substances and feel that almost all symptoms of deficiency apply to you, and you should buy every supplement on the market.
+However, this is probably not necessary at all.

-Let's take a look at which dietary supplements are worth taking regularly.
+Let's look at which dietary supplements are worth taking regularly.

 Multivitamin

-A vitamin complex is often the first thing people reach for when the summer months are dark or there is a risk of catching a cold.
-Unfortunately, the classic multivitamins from the pharmacy are usually not the right form and may not be enough to provide the body with the missing substances.
-Most of these products are also made from cheap synthetic ingredients that are poorly absorbed.( 1 )
+A vitamin complex is often the first thing people reach for when the darker season arrives after summer or when there's a risk of catching a cold.
+Unfortunately, the classic multivitamins from pharmacies are usually not in a suitable form and may not be enough to provide the body with missing substances.
+Most such products are also made from cheap synthetic ingredients that are poorly absorbed.(1)

 What are the main problems associated with multivitamins?